oracle-livelabs/converged/microservices-ords-security/setup/setup.md

 </copy>
 ```

-You should now see the directory `security` in your home directory.
+You should now see the directory `dcms-ords-sec` in your home directory.

 ## Task 5.
 Setup Environment Variables